remp2020/remp2020.github.io/index.md

 **28-Jun-2023**: REMP 3.0 dropped support for Yarn 1.x.
 REMP now requires Yarn 2.x (or newer).

+### 12-Jul-2024: CRM release (3.3)

+This version brins changes, that will allow us to support One Stop Shop scheme in the EU.
+In fact, we already support this internally and test it on our installations.
+If nothing special emerges, we expect to open-source the full support in the following releases.
+You might see stuff related to One Stop Shop in the changelog, none of it is actually live yet and we recommend not to enable it.

+Apart from the One Stop Shop changes, this version includes:

+- Automatic reload of configs for long-running jobs/daemons.
+- Major refactor of recurrent payments charging, which allows us to add extra payment items to the recurrent payments.
+  - For example, you can now add additional postal fee items to your subscriptions based on the user's country, and this fee will be included also in the recurrent charges.
+This was not possible so far.
+- Sales funnels now support system translations via `|trans` filter.
+- You can now use Twig in `header_block` and `sales_funnel_header_block` config options, and for `head_script` in each of the sales funnels.
+- We also added extra trait `SalesFunnelTwigSnippetLoaderTrait` that helps you loading and providing snippets into your funnels.

+The rest is mainly improvements and minor fixes.
+You can check the full changelog [here](changelog/crm/3.3.md).

 ### 27-May-2024: REMP tools release (3.7)

 No new features in this release, but couple of notable technical improvements: